raulfdm/raulmelo-studio/README.md

 1. `apps`: anything I don't need to publish or use as a package
 1. `packages`: npm packages and modules used cross packages and projects

-## Scripts

-I might need to run a specific workflow for each package/app.
-Doing that with npm script will be hard, I've introduced the package `scripty`.

-This helper allows me to use an executable file (e.g. `bash` or `node exec`) to determine what needs to happen.

-Then I have per package/app script which calls whatever they need in other to make it work (e.g. `nextjs cli`, `svelte cli`, etc.).
-For some commands, they can refer to a common script (e.g. `lint` and `test`) in the root level script if they don't need to do anything special for these commands.

 ## Pipeline